gthparch/MacSim-User-Guide/readme.md

 See `macsim_result.txt` in the result directory for STDOUT and STDERR outputs during the simulation.

+The parameter file `params.in` stay the same, since the macsim binary will try to find `params.in` file in the same directory and use it as the GPU configuration.

 ## List of available traces

 This is the list of traces that you can access in `rover` machine.
 I will keep this updated.